-General features of our High Option
+General features of our High and Basic Options

 - You can see participating network specialists without a referral (Open Access). - You can choose between our Basic Dental or Dental PPO option.
 Under Basic Dental, you can access preventive care for a \$5 copay and other services at a reduced fee.
 Under the PPO option, if you see an in-network dentist, you pay nothing for preventive care after a \$20 annual deductible per member.
 You may also utilize non-network dentists for preventive care, but at reduced benefit levels after satisfying the \$20 annual deductible per member.
-You pay all charges for other services when utilizing non-network dentists. - You receive a \$100 reimbursement every 24 months for glasses or contact lenses.
+You pay all charges for other services when utilizing non-network dentists. - You receive up to a \$100 reimbursement every 24 months for glasses or contact lenses under the High Option and up to a \$200 reimbursement every 24 months under the Basic Option.